-tutions.
+In this paper we have developed a three-country stock-flow consistent model to analyze the macroeconomic effects of changes in personal and functional income distribution on macroeconomic stability in terms of household debt and current account imbalances.
+Our model contains three important features.
+Firstly, the household sector is separated into deciles, with each decile facing a budget constraint.
+In addition, the formalization of households' consumption demand builds on the relative income hypothesis and the strength of expenditure cascades is influenced by country-specific institutions.
 Specifically, we argue that financial market development, labor market institutions and the design of public infrastructure influence the degree of consumption emulation.
 Secondly, we analyze the effects of both the functional and the personal distribution of income on overall macroeconomic stability.
 Finally, three stylized economies (calibrated to U.S., German and Chinese data) are modelled as a single complete system so that the effects of changes in income distribution can be analysed from a global perspective.

 Our simulations suggest that a rise in (top-end) personal income inequality will generate debt-financed consumption cascades and a current account deficit in the context of largely unregulated financial markets.
 On the other hand, a pronounced corporate veil or government veil will interact with a fall in household income to produce weak private consumption and a current account surplus.
-Both types of shocks can appear in the same country at the same time so that it is difficult to predict which effect will dominate, and hence the analysis of institutions is of crucial importance for understanding country-specific regimes.
+Both types of shocks can occur in the same country at the same time so that it is difficult to predict which effect will dominate, and hence the analysis of institutions is of crucial importance for understanding country-specific regimes.
 Overall our analysis suggests that changes in income distribution have been an important factor contributing to the current account imbalances prior to the Great Recession of 2008.
 Of course, our model does not rule out other causes of the crisis such as financial bubbles or loose monetary policy.